 Saving Precious Words

 As children grow up, words form the story of their lives.
 Someday they may want to write their own memoir and will treasure your caring as pure gold.
-Consider these five tips for saving your child's words.
+Consider these four tips for saving your child's words.

 - Start with a small notebook — and pen — easily accessible in pocket, purse, or glove compartment.